 Robert F. Smith, Founder, Chairman and CEO of Vista Equity Partners, along with Matthew Burkett, created Lincoln Hills Cares in 2007 in Denver, Colorado, where Smith was born and raised.
 Particularly invested in the growth of up and coming generations, Smith has been vocal about the progress that needs to be made in society.
 Designed to empower youth to grow into the next generation of leaders, participants are able to engage in educational outdoor recreation, cultural history exploration, and workforce advancement in order to enforce leadership skills.

 Creating Opportunities Through the Outdoors

-Lincoln Hills Cares places an emphasis on growth opportunities offered by the great outdoors, providing those who would otherwise not have such an opportunity to work more closely with nature.
+Lincoln Hills Cares places an emphasis on personal growth opportunities offered by the great outdoors, providing those who might not otherwise have such an opportunity to connect with nature.
 While personal and professional growth is a foremost priority in Smith’s work through Lincoln Hills Cares, the preservation of the environment is not neglected.
 Fund II Foundation, of which Smith is the founding director and President, works to protect the environment, expand access to parks and connect young people with outdoor recreation so they may reap the physical and psychological benefits of nature.
 In 2019, Smith personally donated $560,000 to Morehouse College to help develop a new on campus park that will provide an outdoor study space for its students.

 Robert F. Smith’s Commitment to Education